+91-8800481100 neelam@ivfconceptions.com

 For some people, it may be important that their child is of the same ethnicity as they are.
 This can help you avoid early questions about your child’s parentage, and it may help promote bonding.
 With this in mind, you should decide how important the ethnicity and appearance of the egg donor are to you.

 Do you want someone who looks like you and your partner so that your child has a better chance of resembling you?
 Or is it a bigger priority for you to have a donor with a good personality and medical background?
-Go through the profiles and chose an egg donor who fits your preference in physical appearance.
+Go through the profiles and choose an egg donor who fits your preference in physical appearance.

 5. Other Physical Attributes of Egg Donors